 Oxford University Press, 2002

-Dr. Oren has dual citizenship – U.S. and Israeli.
+Dr. Oren has dual citizenship – US and Israeli.
 He is a graduate of Princeton and an Israeli army veteran.
-He tried to be fair in writing this book, rather than running just with his own biases, and his effort has been appreciated by some Arab scholars and widely accepted.
+He tried to be fair in writing this book rather than just let himself run with his own biases, and his effort has been appreciated by some Arab scholars.
 As of this writing, all of the numerous customer reviews at Amazon.com give him high marks.
 Robert L. Pollock of the Wall Street Journal writes that "Oren brings a novelist's flair to recounting ... the war.
 His meticulous research cuts through the propagandized histories on all sides."

 Oren describes the developments leading to war: